 Royalty and the clergy were not the only ones to enjoy whisky, however.
 The farming community discovered new benefits of the distillation process near the end of the 16th century.
 Both barley and oats were staple crops of Scottish agriculture, but due to their cold, wet climate, the long-term storage of grain was nearly impossible.

-“Maximising the crop returns from this harsh Scottish soil and climate meant that some of the crop that could not be used immediately was turned into ale.
-Ale could be kept for longer than dry grain but not indefinitely so the farmers soon learned that turning the ale into alcohol was an even better solution.” ((Loch Lomond Distillers ))
+“Maximizing the crop returns from this harsh Scottish soil and climate meant that some of the crop that could not be used immediately was turned into ale.
+Ale could be kept for longer than dry grain but not indefinitely so the farmers soon learned that turning the ale into alcohol was an even better solution.” –Loch Lomond Distillers

-The growth of scotch whisky distillation continued for the next several centuries, surviving taxes, cumbersome government regulation, and smuggling to become a commercial industry in the 1700′s.
-In 1831, the Coffey or Patent still was produced, increasing whisky’s smoothness and drinkablity.
-This, in combination with the destruction of France’s wine and cognac industry at the hand (or claw) of the Phylloxera bug in 1880, helped ensure worldwide growth of the scotch industry. ((Wikipedia ))
+The growth of Scotch whisky distillation continued for the next several centuries, surviving taxes, cumbersome government regulation, and smuggling to become a commercial industry in the 1700s.
+In 1831, the Coffey (or Patent) still was produced, increasing whisky’s smoothness and drinkablity.
+This, in combination with the destruction of France’s wine and cognac industry at the hand (or claw) of the Phylloxera bug in 1880, helped ensure worldwide growth of the scotch industry.

 Since that time, a lot has changed and a lot has stayed the same.
 Just as in any field, new techniques and practices have created a greater variety of products, but at the end of the day, distillers are still in the business of turning barley and water into a tasty concoction.

 How Scotch Whisky is Made

 The production process of scotch whisky is surprisingly simple.
 It involves malting, mashing, fermentation, distillation, and maturation.